You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Basic LAMal health insurance | C | Compulsory LAMal Health Insurance |

-Complementary health insurance | O | Complementary insurance to access the next level of care and expand coverage (natural medicine, dental, international ...) |
+Complementary health insurance | O | Complementary insurance to access a higher level of care and widen the coverage (natural medicine, dental, international…) |

-Accident | C | For employees: Risk covered by the employer For non-workers: Subscribe at the same time as subscription for LAMal and / or complementary health insurance |
+Accident | C | For employees: risk covered by the employer For non-employed: to be taken out at the same time as the compulsory and complementary insurance |

 Motor vehicle | C | To protect against damage generated by your vehicle |